brijeshiitg/Pytorch-implementation-of-SRNet/README.md

 The model can be tested using the file test.py
 The tensorflow code of the same can be found at: http://dde.binghamton.edu/download/feature_extractors/

+Graph of training, validation and testing accuracies is also given for reference.

+The model is trained and tested on DGX-1 with 32GB GPU.

+I acknowledge the Department of Biotechnology, Govt. of India for the financial support for the project BT/COE/34/SP28408/2018.